Skip to main content Skip to footer

 Homeowner Permits

-Homeowners in Lethbridge can apply for electrical permits if they meet requirements.
+Homeowners in Lethbridge can apply for Electrical Permits if they meet requirements.
 Here's a list of frequently asked questions to help.

 Yes – homeowners can do their own electrical work if: